District of Columbia

 • Behavioral healthcare services including, but not limited to, psychiatric evaluation and treatment, psychotherapies, and counseling

-• Rehabilitation services including speech therapy
+• Speech therapy (Outpatient Hospital Billing Guide states: Rehabilitation services including speech therapy)

 SOURCE: DC Municipal Regulation.
 Title 29, Ch.
 9, Sec.
 910.11 & Physicians Billing Manual.
 DC Medicaid.
 (Jan.
-2023) Sec.
+2024) Sec.
 15.7.
-P. 53-54, Clinic Billing Manual, DC Medicaid (Jan.
+P. 53-54, Clinic Billing Manual, DC Medicaid (Sept.
 2023), Sec.
 15.7, P. 51-52.
 FQHC Billing Manual, DC Medicaid 15.6.1, P. 53-54.
-(Jan.
-2023), Behavioral Health Billing Manual (Jan.
-2023) 14.7, p.
-69-70. & Department of Health Care Finance – Telemedicine Provider Guidance, Jan.
-7, 2022, pg.
-5, Outpatient Hospital Billing Guide, 16.7, p.
-77 (Jan 2023), Inpatient Hospital Billing Guide, 11.7, p.
-62-63 (Jan.
-2023), Long-Term Care Billing Manual, 15.7, p.
-53-54 (Jan 2023).
-(Accessed Feb.
+(Oct.
+2023), Behavioral Health Billing Manual (Feb.
+2024) 14.7, p.
+70-71. & Department of Health Care Finance – Telemedicine Provider Guidance, Jan.
+2023, pg.
+5-6, Outpatient Hospital Billing Guide, 15.8.5, p.
+75 (Apr.
+2024), Inpatient Hospital Billing Guide, 11.7, p.
+62-63 (Apr.
+2024), Long-Term Care Billing Manual, 15.7, p.
+53-54 (Sept.
 2023).
+(Accessed Jun.
+2024).

 The provider shall determine if the service can reasonably be delivered at the standard of care via telemedicine.

 SOURCE: Department of Health Care Finance – Telemedicine Provider Guidance, Jan.
-7, 2022, pg.
-5. Physicians Billing Manual.
+2023, pg.
+6. Physicians Billing Manual.
 DC Medicaid.
 (Jan.
-2023) Sec.
+2024) Sec.
 15.7.
-P. 54, Clinic Billing Manual, DC Medicaid (Jan.
+P. 54, Clinic Billing Manual, DC Medicaid (Sept.
 2023), Sec.
-15.7, P. 52.
+15.7, P. 51-52.
 FQHC Billing Manual, DC Medicaid 15.6.1, P. 54.
-(Jan.
-2023), Behavioral Health Billing Manual (Jan.
-2023) 14.7, p.
-70. Outpatient Hospital Billing Guide, 16.7, p.
-78 (Jan 2023), Inpatient Hospital Billing Guide, 11.7, p.
-63 (Jan.
-2023), Long-Term Care Billing Manual, 15.7, p.
-54 (Jan 2023) (Accessed Feb.
-2023).
+(Oct.
+2023), Behavioral Health Billing Manual (Feb.
+2024) 14.7, p.
+71, Inpatient Hospital Billing Guide, 11.7, p.
+63 (Apr.
+2024), Long-Term Care Billing Manual, 15.7, p.
+54 (Sept.
+2023) (Accessed Jun.
+2024).

 Distant site providers may only bill for the appropriate codes outlined.

 SOURCE: DC Municipal Regulation.
 Title 29, Ch.
 9, Sec.
-910.12,(Accessed Feb.
-2023).
+910.12.(Accessed Jun.
+2024).

 Telemedicine listed as a covered service in the following manuals, but no other information is provided.

-SOURCE: DC MMIS Provider Billing Manual (Dental) Oct 17, 2022, 2.4, p.
+SOURCE: DC MMIS Provider Billing Manual (Dental) Feb.
+27, 2024, 2.4, p.
 12. DC MMIS Provider Billing Manual (Dialysis), 2.4, p.
-11 (Oct.
-18, 2022).
+11 (Apr.
+23, 2024).
 DC MMIS Provider Billing Manual (DME/POS), 2.4, p.
-11-12 (Dec.
-14, 2022).
-DC MMIS Provider Billing Manual (EPSDT), 2.4, p.
-11-12 (Dec.
-14, 2022), DC MMIS Provider Billing Manual (Home Health), 2.4, p.
+12 (Sept.
+14, 2023), DC MMIS Provider Billing Manual (EPSDT), 2.4, p.
+12 (May 14, 2023), DC MMIS Provider Billing Manual (Home Health), 2.4, p.
 10-11.
-(Oct.
-19, 2022), DC MMIS Provider Billing Manual (Hospice) 2.4, p.
-10-11, (Oct.
-18, 2022), DC MMIS Provider Billing Manual (Independent Lab & X-Ray), 2.4, p.
-10-11 (Dec.
-14, 2022), DC MMIS Provider Billing Manual (Podiatry), 2.4, p.
-9-10 (Dec.
-14, 2022), DC MMIS Provider Billing Manual (Residential Treatment Facilities), 2.4, p.
-9-10 (Dec.
-14, 2022), DC MMIS Provider Billing Manual (Transportation), 2.4, p.
-10-11, (Dec.
-14, 2022), DC MMIS Provider Billing Manual (Vision), 2.4, p.
-10-11 (Dec.
-14, 2022).
-(Accessed Feb.
-2023).
+(Sept.
+14, 2023), DC MMIS Provider Billing Manual (Hospice) 2.4, p.
+10-11, (Sept.
+14, 2023), DC MMIS Provider Billing Manual (Independent Lab & X-Ray), 2.4, p.
+10-11 (Sept.
+14, 2023), DC MMIS Provider Billing Manual (Podiatry), 2.4, p.
+10-11 (Sept.
+15, 2023), DC MMIS Provider Billing Manual (Residential Treatment Facilities), 2.4, p.
+9-10 (Sept.
+15, 2023), DC MMIS Provider Billing Manual (Transportation), 2.4, p.
+10-11, (Apr.
+8, 2024), DC MMIS Provider Billing Manual (Vision), 2.4, p.
+10-11 (Sept.
+15, 2023).
+(Accessed Jun.
+2024).

 Education-Related Services

-The following reimbursement parameters apply for services delivered under the Office of the State Superintendent of Education through the Strong Start DC Early Intervention Program.
+The following reimbursement parameters apply for services delivered under the Office of the State Superintendent of Education through the Strong Start DC Early Intervention Program:

 • The LEA shall only bill for distant site services that are allowable healthcare services to be delivered at DCPS/DCPCS and can be delivered at the standard of care via telemedicine;